 Director & Co-Founder

-Why I Do My JobI’m passionate about the world of small businesses, I grew up in one (it’s in my blood!), so despite spending nearly 10 years in the corporate world, my decision in 2009 to ‘jump ship’ into the scary world of business start ups was a risk I always wanted to take.
+Why I do my jobI’m passionate about the world of small businesses, I grew up in one (it’s in my blood!), so despite spending nearly 10 years in the corporate world, my decision in 2009 to ‘jump ship’ into the scary world of business start ups was a risk I always wanted to take.
 Five years on and no regrets, I get huge satisfaction from helping business owners get the best from their staff and making tough decisions a little easier.
-Working with people is unpredictable, no two days are the same, this along side working with so many diverse and fascinating companies has made the last 5 years of running a business fly by.
+Working with people is unpredictable, no two days are the same, this along side working with so many diverse and fascinating companies has made the last 8 years of running a business fly by.

 What keeps me going when things get toughMy good friend and business partner keeps me sane when the unimaginable happens – something that’s carried through since our uni days!
-My little 3 year old boy makes me laugh every day, and my husband is the most amazing cook, good food and wine is always important!
+We have grown a fantastic team of working mums, who support each other through highs and lows.
+10 years on and no regrets!
+My two little boys makes me laugh every day, and my husband is the most amazing cook, good food and wine is always important!
 I find a fast game of tennis, or swim is a great tension release and if a rare opportunity arises when no one is around, I’ll knock out a few tunes on the piano (Les Dawson style!).

 Jonathan Moffitt, Auditel (UK) Ltd